Find Affordable College Courses

 405 Yearly Graduations

-Concordia University, Irvine tops the list of the most popular school in the U.S. for parks and rec majors who are seeking their master's degree.
+Concordia University, Irvine tops the list of the most popular school in the U.S. for parks & rec majors who are seeking their master's degree.
 Each year, around 4,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $37,990 per year, while in-state graduate students, on average, pay $8,564 per year.
-During the 2020-2021 academic year, 405 people received their master's degree in parks and rec from Concordia University, Irvine.
-About 29% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $40,510 per year, while in-state graduate students, on average, pay $8,630 per year.
+During the most recent year for which we have data, 405 people received their master's degree in parks & rec from Concordia University, Irvine.
+About 32% of this group were women, and 39% were students from an underrepresented racial-ethnic group.
+Data shows that Concordia University, Irvine graduates that hold this degree go on to make a median salary of $44,749.

 #2